RememberMyNotes/RememberMyNotes.com/README.md

 RememberMyNotes.com is something I'm creating to help solve my own personal problems, so am personally passionate about this.
 I hope, it helps to solve your problems too and helps you to remember your notes!

+You can follow me on twitter.com/RememberMyNotes for development updates.

+Contact me on twitter.com/RememberMyNotes or reddit.com/u/RememberMyNotes

 Scott :)

+Last Updated: 3rd November 2020